 Every month, one of our pastors writes an article for the congregation as part of our newsletter entitled The Advance.
-Below is the article from March 2014:
+Below is the article from May 2014:

 From the Pastor

 Judy waved at the Fat Boy Restaurant as she passed it on her way out of town this morning (Wednesday, April 16).
 She knew where I was, the men were having breakfast on the “Third Wedneday.”
 I didn’t see her do it, but Dave Vande Kopple saw the wave.
 Sarah was driving her to the airport to catch a flight to Richmond, VA.
 Our other daughter, Lisa, is having surgery tomorrow.
 So she will be the parental presence this weekend.

 I am told frequently that there is little cause for concern, regarding the surgery; except that it is our daughter, and, even if it is a non-aggressive, highly treatable cancer, it still is the big “C” to a parent.

 This Easter is thus different from the Easter we had hoped to celebrate.
 It’s not the first time we have celebrated Easter separately.
 I was deployed to a combat zone for four Easters during our marriage.
 We made adjustments of the “important” stuff.
 For instance, the traditional Easter-egg-dyeing-and-cookie-making-Mother/Daughter-bonding events happened before Judy left.